encukou/freezeyt/docs/config.md

 ```

 This is not mandatory.
 If the version is not given, the configuration may
-not work in future versions of freezeyt.
+not work in future versions of Freezeyt.

 ### Application to freeze  {: #conf-app }